janisdd/vscode-edit-csv/README.md

 ## How long will it stay in preview?

-There are two things missing...
+There is one things missing...

-- a pretty icon ;)
 - tests
 	- especially for interaction between vs code and the webview
 	- I added some listeners to handsontable hooks which manipulate rendering, selection...